 Charted below is the baby name popularity of Consuelo for girls.
 Consuelo was first listed in 1890-1899 and reached its peak position of #381 in the U.S. during the years 1920-1929, but is not ranked currently.
 (Top 1000 Baby Names Statistics, 2014)

 Connie is the only other prominent variation form of Consuelo.
-Adoption of this girl name reached its highest during the years 1930-1939 (usage of 0.735%) and is now much less, with the forms Consuelo and Connie becoming less fashionable.
+Adoption of these girl names reached its highest during the years 1930-1939 (usage of 0.735%) and is now much less, with the forms Connie and Consuelo becoming less fashionable.
 Displayed below is an analysis of the popularity of Consuelo and corresponding names.
 (Top 1000 Baby Names Statistics, 2014)